 Term Description Volume from Own Sources Volume of water entering the system from own sources of the water service provider Water Imported from another PWSP Volume of water taken over from other water service providers Water Exported to another PWSP Volumes of water delivered to another water service provider System Input Volume Volume of water input into that part of the water supply system to which the water balance relates, with metering errors corrected.
-It equals the sum of Volume from Own Sources and Water Imported Water Supplied System Input Volume minus the Water Exported to another PWSP Authorized Consumption Volume of water (metered and unmetered) consumed by registered consumers, the water se other authorized consumers (firefighting, watering of municipal gardens, street cleaning, etc. Billed Authorized Consumption Volume of water consumed by registered consumers.
-It comprises metered (read water meters) consumers) and unmetered (lump estimates) volumes Unbilled Authorized ConsumptionVolume of water consumed (metered and unmetered) by the provider of water services (water tree of pipeline network, frost protection, filling and cleaning of water tanks, etc.) and other authorized consumers (firefighting activities and drills, flushing of sewers, street cleaning, watering of municip public fountains, building water, etc.) Water Losses The difference between System Input Volume and Authorized Consumption, consisting of Apparent Losses and Real Losses Real Losses Water physically lost from the water supply system during its transport from the water intake to the original (mains, storage tanks, service connections up to the point of customer metering) Apparent Losses Water lost due to unauthorized consumption (illegal connections and water theft, for example from hydra customer metering inaccuracies, and errors in data handling (calculations)
+It equals the sum of Volume from Own Sources and Water Imported Water Supplied System Input Volume minus the Water Exported to another PWSP Authorized Consumption Volume of water (metered and unmetered) consumed by registered consumers, the water service provider, and other authorized consumers (firefighting, watering of municipal gardens, street cleaning, etc.) Billed Authorized Consumption Volume of water consumed by registered consumers.
+It comprises metered (read water meters of registered consumers) and unmetered (lump estimates) volumes Unbilled Authorized Consumption Water Losses The difference between System Input Volume and Authorized Consumption, consisting of Apparent Losses and Real Losses Real Losses Water physically lost from the water supply system during its transport from the water intake to the consumer (mains, storage tanks, service connections up to the point of customer metering) Apparent Losses Water lost due to unauthorized consumption (illegal connections and water theft, for example from hydrants), customer metering inaccuracies, and errors in data handling (calculations)

 The Unbilled Authorized Consumption was estimated based on the results of the studies and conceptual solutions prepared before, and certain indicators and experience of each individual PWSP.
 For the PWSPs where the PWSP itself uses significant volumes of water for the needs of water treatment or provision of sanitary quality of drinking water through occasional flushing of mains, and with increased water use by public institutions (e.g., firefighters, etc.), higher values of the share of Unbilled Authorized Consumption have been adopted.
-The minimum share of the Unbilled Authorized Consumption amounts to 0.5%, whereas the maximum value ranges up to 20% in relation to the Billed Authorized Consumption, and the averaged value weighted against the Billed Authorized Consumption amounts to 2.7% (Figure 2.9).
+The minimum share of the Unbilled Authorized Consumption amounts to 0.5%, whereas the maximum value ranges up to 20% in relation to the Billed Authorized Consumption, and the averaged value weighted against the Billed Authorized Consumption amounts to 2.7% (Figure 2.21).